 Add a fun “we’re all in school together” fish sign to celebrate your new additions!

 Yes, turtles can live for 100 years or more, depending on the type, so you need to keep this in mind before inviting your very own Dribble into the classroom.
 But whether you’re reading Tales of a Fourth Grade Nothing in class this year or you’re just looking for a very low-maintenance pet, a turtle can be a great pick.
-You’ll need a good aquarium and the ability to control its temperature — so be sure to check with school maintenance that they won’t shut off power to your room during a break.
+You’ll need a good aquarium and the ability to control its temperature — so be sure to check with school maintenance that they won’t shut off power to your room during a break — but you’re not going to have to take this pet for a walk at regular intervals.

 Turtles in the classroom can open up conversations on the differences between reptiles and amphibians — they’re the former — as well as invertebrates vs. vertebrates.

-One important note: Turtles can carry salmonella, so it’s important to ensure your students do not handle this classroom pet!
+Teach Starter Teacher Tip: Turtles can carry salmonella, so it’s important to ensure your students do not handle this classroom pet!
+If they do, make sure students immediately wash their hands.

 Your Own Pet